 Facades

 Throughout the Athenna documentation, you will see examples of code that interacts with Athenna features via "facades".
+Facades provide a "static" interface to class that are available in the application's service container.
+Athenna ships with many facades which provide access to almost all the Athenna features.

 Athenna facades serve as "static proxies" to underlying classes in the service container, providing the benefit of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods.
-It's perfectly fine if you don't totally understand how facades work under the hood - just go with the flow and continue learning about Athenna.
+It's perfectly fine if you don't totally understand how facades work under the hoodβjust go with the flow and continue learning about Athenna.

-All of Athenna facades are defined in their own packages.
+All Athenna facades are defined in their own packages.
 So, we can easily access a facade like so:

 import { Log } from '@athenna/logger' // Log Facade